rockingdingo/context_recommendation/README.md

 Contextual Recommendation Implementation for Research Purposes.

 ### 1. Dataset
+Yelp Dataset(The experiment in paper is conducted on Version 7).
-Yelp Dataset(Version 7) can be downloaded from: https://www.kaggle.com/yelp-dataset/yelp-dataset
+Latest dataset (version 9) can be downloaded from: https://www.kaggle.com/yelp-dataset/yelp-dataset

 Unzip the archive file and you can see: yelp_academic_dataset_review.json, yelp_academic_dataset_business.jsonm, yelp_academic_dataset_user.json

+Yelp Dataset(version 7) is no longer on the kaggle website.
+You can download dataset (version 7) of the paper's experiment and pretrain/train/test .pkl pickle files from the cloud link as below:
+Link: https://pan.baidu.com/s/1EUm05wn88bDru-LTxuCETw, Password:f1ej

 ``` python
 # Generate Pretraining/Train/Test Examples: